「Recollection」 — 追想

 The works born from the hands of artisans are illuminated by light,reminiscent of landscapes that slip through the leaves, bringing back memories to us.

+The colors that reflect the changing seasons accompany our lives, teaching us about the beauty found in our daily routines.
 This exhibition is a place to experience the breath of nature and connect past memories with future possibilities through vessels that accompany our lives.
 Each piece reflects the inner dialogue of its creator and nature, offering viewers an opportunity to revisit their own memories.

 Through this exhibition, we explore how the beauty of nature and culture intertwine, creating enriching moments for each visitor as they reflect on the beauty of Japanese culture and nature, painting new landscapes in their hearts.